palantir/sls-packaging/readme.md

 options typically override earlier options (although this behavior is undefined and may be JVM-specific); this allows users to override the hard-coded options.

+#### JDK Inclusion

+The `distribution` extension provides a configuration point to add JDKs; internally, `gradle-sls-docker` discovers the  appropriate JDKs used in the service's associated container image then configures these JDKs to be included in the dist.
+There are more details in `gradle-sls-docker` readme.

+For each included JDK major version `X`, the `launcher-static.yml` run by [`go-java-launcher`](https://github.com/palantir/go-java-launcher) has the corresponding `JAVA_X_HOME` environment variable set to be a relative path to the JDK's location in the dist.
+The `javaHome` option is also set to the relative path in the same manner.
+There can only be one version of each JDK major version included in the dist.

 #### Runtime environment variables

 Environment variables can be configured through the `env` blocks of `launcher-static.yml` and `launcher-custom.yml` as